-AIRBORNE SURVEILLANCE CONTROL AND INTELLIGENCE SYSTEMS PROGRAM OFFICE Airborne Surveillance Control and Intelligence Systems Program Office (ASCISPO), formerly Airborne Early Warning and Control Systems Program Office (AEW&CSPO), is a unit within Aerospace Surveillance and Response Branch, Aerospace Systems Division of the Capability Acquisition and Sustainment Group.
-ASCISPO is responsible for providing in-service support and upgrades for the E-7A Wedgetail capability and the MC-55A Peregrine Airborne Intelligence Surveillance Reconnaissance & Electronic Warfare capability.
-ASCISPO has staff located in both Williamtown and Edinburgh, co-located with the respective Air Force operating units.
+AIRBORNE SURVEILLANCE CONTROL AND INTELLIGENCE SYSTEMS PROGRAM OFFICE Airborne Surveillance Control and Intelligence Systems Program Office (ASCISPO), formerly Airborne Early Warning and Control Systems Program Office, is a unit within Aerospace Surveillance and Response Branch, Aerospace Systems Division of the Capability Acquisition and Sustainment Group.
+ASCISPO is responsible for providing in-service support and upgrades for the E-7A Wedgetail capability and the MC-55A Peregrine airborne intelligence surveillance reconnaissance and electronic warfare capability.
+ASCISPO has staff in both Williamtown and Edinburgh, co-located with the respective Air Force operating units.
 ASCISPO partners with defence industry and international military services to provide the engineering, maintenance, supply, and training services for both E-7A Wedgetail and MC-55A Peregrine capabilities.
-The ASCISPO motto 'Trusted to Deliver' is derived from the unit vision, and reflects the importance of assuring capability delivery to Air Force for both programs.
+The ASCISPO motto, Trusted to Deliver, is derived from the unit vision, and reflects the importance of assuring capability delivery to Air Force for both programs.